saifalfalah/react-handbook/content/javascript-variables/index.md

 ---
-title: "JavaScript Variables"
+title: 'Variables'
-date: 2018-02-15T16:04:59+02:00
-description: "A variable is a literal assigned to an identifier, so you can reference and use it later in the program.
-Learn how to declare one with JavaScript"
+description: 'A variable is a literal assigned to an identifier, so you can reference and use it later in the program.
+Learn how to declare one with JavaScript'
-booktitle: Variables
-tags: js
-tags_weight: 4
 ---

-## Introduction to JavaScript Variables

 A variable is a literal assigned to an identifier, so you can reference and use it later in the program.